kazurayam/waitForElementNotPresentWorksOrNot/docs/index.md

 I have developed 2 cases of verification.

 **Test Case 1** : The distance is 10 seconds, timeout is **7** seconds.
-The target HTML element "demo" will still be there in the page when the timeout expires.
+The target HTML element "clock" will still be there in the page when the timeout expires.
 The clock will remain in the page view.
 In this case, the keyword should stop immediately after the timeout.
 The keyword should return `false` to the caller script.

 **Test Case 2** : The distance is 10 seconds, timeout is **13** seconds.
-The target HTML element "demo" will disappear before the timeout expires.
+The target HTML element "clock" will disappear before the timeout expires.
 The clock will fade and a message "GONE" will comes up in the page view.
 In this case, *the keyword should stop immediately after the timeout*.
 The keyword should return `true` to the caller script.

 #### Case where the HTML element is still present when the keyword gets timed out